 What Forms Should You Submit About Your Background?

 If you’re worried that your criminal background might disqualify you, it’s smart to submit the Fitness Determination form before you apply for your license.
 This application (which, at $50, is significantly cheaper than the license application, education towards the license, and license exam) allows you to get a ruling on your fitness before you spend all that money and time.

 You’ll basically need to fully disclose your criminal background on the form, and then await TREC’s response.
-They’ll take a minimum of thirty days to get back to you.
+They will make a fitness determination within 30 days.

 Want to Know More?

 You may have other questions, such as the level of education you need to have in order to become a real estate agent in Texas.
 Aceable is here to answer your questions, and to help you become an agent!